Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Spring Lake, NJ

 Not far from Sea Girt is another peaceful beach, Spring Lake Beach.
 This beach is quiet with a nice boardwalk that’s perfect for walking, running, and jogging.
 There are also a few eateries nearby for pizza and ice cream.
-But, unlike Sea Girt, restrooms are available.
+Nice, clean restrooms are available, which is always a plus.

 Parking here is free and relatively easy to find.
-Be aware though, there are restrictions on coolers and alcohol.
-Check the website before going to avoid any hassle such as fines.
+Be aware, though, there are restrictions on coolers and alcohol.
+Check the website before going to avoid any hassles, such as fines.

 The New Jersey Shore has a ton of beautiful beaches.
-Each offers its own unique feel along with beautiful ocean views.
+Each of these beaches offers its own unique feel along with beautiful ocean views.
 Wondering what else the Garden State has to offer?
 Check out my list of 22 Best Things to Do In New Jersey!

 Ocean Grove looks a lot like California